 Tea is a popular drink around the world with many versions and types.
-Here in the United States, it's second to the all-powerful cup of coffee but the benefits of tea drinking are still widely known.
+Here in the United States, tea is second to the all-powerful cup of coffee but the benefits are still widely known.
 So now you're here looking to substitute a cup of coffee for a spot o' tea and don't understand where to start?
 Well have no fear, we at eVitamins put this all-encompassing list together to help with all your tea questions.

 Types of Tea

 Read More About It

 Tea has a high-class reputation but there are actual proven benefits.
 Whether you're looking to replace your coffee or trying something new, tea is definitely something you should be sipping.Less caffeine than coffee - For those wanting to cut back on the caffeine, tea has less than half that of coffee.
 The average cup of black tea has 40 mg of caffeine depending on type and brewing time compared to the regular 100 mg in coffee.
 Most herbal teas are caffeine free, as are rooibos teas.
 So if you want something to sip before bed, this won't disrupt your sleeping cycle.

 Brain Power - Teas contain great nutrients and brain-boosting components like polyphenols and tannins.
 It's also full of flavonoids and antioxidants the body uses to keep free radicals from terrorizing the body.
 Numerous studies also found correlations between tea consumption and lower risk of diseases, including various cancers.

 Mental Health - A 2013 study shows evidence of improved mood and performance with daily consumption.
 The small amount of caffeine helps increase focus and tea contains theanine, an amino acid unique to tea that increases concentration.
 Green tea was linked to lower psychological distress and a more pleasant mood.